Alfa Romeo Avio: History

-The Early Years
+The early years

 The first Alfa Romeo engine used on an airplane was installed in 1910.
 Designed and created by designer Antonio Santoni and Alfa Romeo driver Nino Franchini, the airplane was equipped with the engine from an ALFA 24 HP designed by Giuseppe Merosi with a maximum power of 36 hp.
 The Santoni-Franchini biplane made its first flight on 1 November 1910 in Milan, taking off from Baggio and landing in San Siro.

 Alfa Romeo's involvement in aviation continued after the takeover by Nicola Romeo.
 During the Nicola Romeo ownership, the company received orders from the Italian war ministry to build 300 license Isotta Fraschini V6 engines for bombers used in the First World War.
 However, after the war ended, having made a prototype of a 600 hp V12 engine, the Alfa Romeo aviation business was temporarily suspended.

 Alfa Romeo resumed activity in aviation in 1924.
 Nicola Romeo purchased a license to build the Bristol Jupiter IV, an air-cooled nine cylinder radial engine.

 These engines were then used on reconnaissance and observation aircraft like the IMAM Ro.1, Meridionali Ro.1 and Caproni Ca.97.
 They were also used, experimentally, on the Caproni Ca.102 bomber and Ansaldo AC.3 fighter.
 In 1928, Pasquale Gallo, who replaced Nicola Romeo at the head of Alfa Romeo, also managed to win a contract to produce the Armstrong Siddeley Lynx seven and nine cylinder radials under license.

 At the end of the twenties, Alfa Romeo director, Prospero Gianferrari, decided to diversify the company's business, and invest in the design and construction of aircraft engines in addition to trucks and buses.
 To demonstrate the new prowess, and the way that their expertise spread between aviation and motoring, in 1931 Alfa Romeo organized a race between an Alfa Romeo 8C 3000 Monza driven by Tazio Nuvolari and a Caproni Ca.100, also Alfa Romeo powered.
 Tazio Nuvolari beat the airplane by a small margin.
 The first big result of this change in strategy was the production, in 1932, of the first aircraft engine completely designed, developed and built by the Alfa Romeo, the D2.